A Voice Without Apology

 I am a woman of God.
 He’s the one who’s sustained me through it all.
 He tells me in the Book of James 1

 So I have leaped with joy.
-That’s the extra light you see in me.
+That’s the extra light you've seen in me.

-Now I also believe in the power of standing tall, telling your truth, and taking your place.
+Now I also believe in the power of standing tall, speaking up, and taking your place.